This article will explain to you the meaning of recurring dreams and why we get such dreams. Later, we’ll look at how to stop having recurring dreams.

 What exactly are recurring dreams?

 Recurring dreams are simply dreams that occur again and again.
-The dream content of recurring dreams includes typical themes such as failing a test, teeth falling out, being chased, missing a ride, etc. But a recurring dream can also be specific to a person containing his own unique dream symbols.
+The dream content of recurring dreams includes typical themes such as failing a test, teeth falling out, being chased, missing a ride, etc. A recurring dream can also be specific to a person containing their own unique dream symbols.

-Any unresolved issue that you might be having in your psyche, any emotion that you might be suppressing again and again or any future concerns that you might be currently having can translate into a recurring dream.
+Any unresolved issue that you might be having in your psyche, any emotion that you might be suppressing again and again or any future concerns that you may have can translate into a recurring dream.

-If a recurring dream is currently bothering you then the following examples will give you good insights to help you understand them and consequently get rid of them…
+If a recurring dream is currently bothering you, the following examples will give you insights to help you understand them and get rid of them:

 Same problem, different causes

-Sometimes, even if we have knowingly or unknowingly eliminated the root cause behind a recurrent dream, it can still resurface because the same problem appears again in our life but with a different cause.
+Sometimes, even if we have knowingly or unknowingly eliminated the root cause behind a recurrent dream, it can still resurface.
+It’s because the same problem appears again in our life but with a different cause.

 The problem was the same- difficulty in communicating with others- but this time the cause was not shyness but an inability to speak a foreign language.